czosel/code-ballet/2016-07-25-stable-marriage/README.rst

   * Other properties?

-  * Proof by contradiction by finding a contradicting example: using hypthothesis_, genetic algorithms, optimizers, solvers or what you like
+  * Proof by contradiction by finding a contradicting example: using hypothesis_, genetic algorithms, optimizers, solvers or what you like

   * Prove it by using SymPy_ or any other maths tool